r4nd0m6uy/r4nd0m-blog/content/WlanNatForLxc.md

 That was easy!

 # Start lxc script
-Now as my network configuraton has changed a bit, here is how the my script to start the container looks like:
+Now as my network configuraton has changed a bit, here is how my script to start the container looks like:

     :::sh
     #!/bin/sh